tudelft-iv/view-of-delft-dataset/README.md

 **Frequently asked questions about the license:**
 - **Q**: Is it possible for MSc and PhD students to use the dataset if they work/cooperate with a for-profit organization?
-**A**: The current VoD license **permits** the use of the VoD dataset of a MS/PhD student on the compute facilities (storing, processing) of his academic institution for research towards his degree - even if this MS/PhD student is (also) employed by a company.
+**A**: The current VoD license **permits** the use of the VoD dataset of a MS/PhD student on the compute facilities (storing, processing) of his/her academic institution for research towards his/her degree - even if this MS/PhD student is (also) employed by a company.
 The license **does not permit** the use of the VoD dataset on the compute facilities (storing, processing) of a for-profit organization.